Donald Broadbent: Biography

 The Applied Psychology Unit was responsible for advising the government and he worked in studies with noise and technology.
 His work on attention stemmed out of his desire to develop better communication between squadron planes and control centers.
 He had begun this work previous to working at the Applied Psychology Unit while working for the Royal Navy, and eventually this focus led to the filter model of attention he is most famous for.
 He continued to visit the United States on occasion as part of his work.

 In 1958 he published his most-cited work, the book Perception and Communication, and that same year he became the director of the Applied Psychology Unit and led it to become a world authority in applied psychology.
 His book changed the face of psychology and is attributed as a significant factor in the development of the field of cognitive psychology.
 In order to better pursue his personal research, he transferred to the Department of Experimental Psychology in Oxford in 1974.
-This is where he developed the CFQ—The Cognitive Failures Questionnaire—which examined effects of occupation on health, and continued his work on attention and memory.
+This is where he developed the CFQ—the Cognitive Failures Questionnaire—which examined effects of occupation on health, and continued his work on attention and memory.

 He went on to publish Behaviour, Decision and Stress, and In Defence of Empirical Psychology as well as nearly 250 miscellaneous articles or commentaries.
 He died only two years after his retirement on 10 April 1993.

-Broadbent's filter model of attention
+Filter model of attention

-Broadbent's Filter Model of Attention proposes the existence of a theoretical filter device, located between the incoming sensory register, and the short-term memory storage.
+Broadbent's filter model of attention proposes the existence of a theoretical filter device, located between the incoming sensory register, and the short-term memory storage.
 His theory is based on the multi-storage paradigm of William James (1890) and the more recent 'multi-store' memory model by Atkinson & Shiffrin in 1968.
 This filter functions together with a buffer, and enables the subject to handle two kinds of stimuli presented at the same time.
 One of the inputs is allowed through the filter, while the other waits in the buffer for later processing.
 The filter prevents the overloading of the limited-capacity mechanism located beyond the filter, which is the short-term memory.
 Broadbent came up with this theory based on data from an experiment: three pairs of different digits are presented simultaneously, one set of three digits in one ear, and another set of three digits in the other.
 Most participants recalled the digits ear by ear, rather than pair by pair.
 Therefore, if 496 were presented to one ear and 852 to the other, the recall would be 496852 rather than 489562.

 The theory has difficulties explaining the famous cocktail party effect, proposed by British scientist Colin Cherry, which tries to explain how we are able to focus our attention toward the stimuli we find most interesting.